School Trips Overview For Parents

 Each class / year group has the opportunity to go on a trip several times a year.
 We will upload a list for the proposed trips for the forthcoming academic year on the school calendar.

-At St. Michael’s we have robust procedures in place that further supports our commitment to safeguarding of our pupils and staff.
-Whenever there is an educational visit (day trip or school journey) the lead teacher(s) always complete the schools Educational Visits Risk Assessment form.
+At St. Michael’s we have robust procedures in place that further supports our commitment to safeguarding of our pupils and staff and adhere to the recommendations as outlined in the Department of Education document: "Keeping Children Safe in Education".
+Whenever there is an educational visit (day trip or residential school journey) the lead teacher(s) always complete the schools Educational Visits Risk Assessment form and where applicable gains the both the Board of Governors and the Local Authority approval for residential visits.
 The risk assessment includes information ensuring:

 A first aider is always on a trip;

 Emergency exits and planning for unexpected events are always accounted for;

 Our ratio for trips (apart from residential trips where helpers are there too) is 1:7 when on a local visit / travelling by public transport to a venue and when travelling by coach to a venue and 1:6 for the younger children when travelling into London / trip further afield;

 Risk assessments are read and signed by the Headteacher three weeks before a trip and these are countersigned by the Chair of the Board of Governors;